veler/CopyGitLink/README.md

 **Q:** How do I use it?

-**A:** Install the extension, open in Visual Studio a local file coming from any Azure DevOps or GitHub repository.
+**A:** Install the extension, open in Visual Studio a local file coming from any Azure DevOps, GitHub or GitLab repository.
 No need to open an entire solution, just a document is enough.
 Then, use one of the menu showed above to copy a link.

 **Q:** Can I share a link from any branch?